OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/06-Identify_Application_Entry_Points.md

 ## How to Test

 Before any testing begins, the tester should always get a good understanding of the application and how the user and browser communicates with it.
 As the tester walks through the application, they should pay attention to all HTTP requests as well as every parameter and form field that is passed to the application.
 They should pay special attention to when GET requests are used and when POST requests are used to pass parameters to the application.
-In addition, they also need to pay attention to when other methods for RESTful services are used.
+In addition, they also need to pay attention to when other methods for REST-ful services are used.

 Note that in order to see the parameters sent in the body of requests such as a POST request, the tester may want to use a tool such as an intercepting proxy (See [tools](#tools)).
 Within the POST request, the tester should also make special note of any hidden form fields that are being passed to the application, as these usually contain sensitive information, such as state information, quantity of items, the price of items, that the developer never intended for anyone to see or change.